-- Boolean retrieval returns a set of documents without ordering them.
-In other words, the retrieval method does not distinguish between "highly relevant" and "maybe relevant" - Precision and recall are the most important measures used for the evaluation of algorithms.
+- Boolean retrieval simply returns a set of documents without ordering them.
+In other words, the retrieval method does not distinguish between "highly relevant" and "maybe relevant" - Precision and recall are the most prominent measures used for the evaluation of algorithms.
 Precision denotes how many answers of a system are actually relevant from a user's perspective.
 Recall describes the percentage of retrieved and relevant answers over all relevant documents in the collection.
-A further measure, fallout, is used to describe a system's ability to discard nonrelevant documents from the users (false hits). - Notations: - A Set of all documents
+A further measure, fallout, is used to describe a system's ability to disgard non-relevant documents to the users (false hits). - Notations:

+A Set of all documents

-\mathbb{R}Q Set of relevant documents for a query Q in the collection A
+\mathbb{R}Q Set of relevant documents for a query Q in the collection \mathbb{A}

-- \mathbb{F}{Q} Set of documents retrieved by a system for query Q - Then, precision p, recall r and fallout f are defined as follows:
+\mathbb{F}Q Set of documents retrieved by a system for query Q

+• Then, precision p, recall r and fallout f are defined as follows:

-• Visualization
+Visualization